 Now proceeding further, first, we will understand the few terms of Security Testing:

 What is “Vulnerability”?

-This is the weakness in the web application.
-The cause of such “weakness” can be due to the bugs in the application, an injection (SQL/ script code) or the presence of viruses.
+This is the weakness of the web application.
+The cause of such “weakness” can be due to the bugs in the application, an injection (SQL/ script code), or the presence of viruses.

 What is “URL Manipulation”?

-Some web application has an additional feature to communicate between the browser and the server in the URL.
-Changing some information in the URL may sometimes lead to unintended behavior by the server and this termed as URL Manipulation.
+Some web applications have an additional feature to communicate between the browser and the server in the URL.
+Changing some information in the URL may sometimes lead to unintended behavior by the server and this termed URL Manipulation.

 This is the process of inserting SQL statements through the web application user interface into some query that is then executed by the server.

 When a user inserts HTML/client-side script in the user interface of a web application, this insertion is visible to other users and it is termed as XSS.